-5.6.5 DTC and DMAC Activation by Interrupt
+5.6.5 DTC Activation by Interrupt

-The DTC and DMAC can be activated by an interrupt.
+The DTC can be activated by an interrupt.
 In this case, the following options are available:

 - Interrupt request to the CPU

 - Activation request to the DTC

-- Activation request to the DMAC

 - Combination of the above

-For details on interrupt requests that can be used to activate the DTC and DMAC, see table 5.2, section 7, DMA Controller (DMAC), and section 8, Data Transfer Controller (DTC).
+For details on interrupt requests that can be used to activate the DTC, see table 5.2 and section 7, Data Transfer Controller (DTC).

-Figure 5.6 shows a block diagram of the DTC, DMAC, and interrupt controller.
+Figure 5.6 shows a block diagram of the DTC and interrupt controller.